JoeFurfaro/Martinrea-Interviews/README.md

 These challenges will be distributed to the interviewees.
 If you are seeing this, you are probably an interviewee!

-Submit your final product by sending an email to [joe.furfaro@martinrea.com](mailto:joe.furfaro@martinrea.com).
+Submit your final product via email to [joe.furfaro@martinrea.com](mailto:joe.furfaro@martinrea.com).